 - Check the Enable box for IPsec. - In the Peer Address field, select the Static option and enter the peer IPv4 address.
 Note: When peer address is entered as a static address, MB59XX is an initiator which takes the initiative and establish a connection, or can be a responder waiting for connection.
-MB59XX also acts as a responder

-- Set the network IPv4 address in the Remote Subnet with the number of bits for subnet mask in "address prefix length" or behind the "f" symbol. - Set the network IPv4 address in the Local Subnet with the number of bits for subnetmask in "address prefix length" or behind the "/" symbol. - Because this IPsec VPN connection has subnets at both ends, the Connection Type option must be set to Tunnel only.
+MB59XX also acts as a responder and passively accepts the connection initiated by the remote gateway. - Set the network IPv4 address in the Remote Subnet with the number of bits for subnet mask in "address prefix length" or behind the "I" symbol. - Set the network IPv4 address in the Local Subnet with the number of bits for subnetmask in "address prefix length" or behind the "/" symbol. - Because this IPsec VPN connection has subnets at both ends, the Connection Type option must be set to Tunnel only.